mwbowers/mwbowers.github.io/concepts/enhancements/new-application-features.md

 ---
-title: Adding New Application Features
+title: Adding New Functionality
 ---

-## Staying in the ASNA Monarch Developer Model
+- Staying in the ASNA Monarch Developer Model

-## Coding using different Development Model
+- Coding using different Development Model